chef/automate/components/docs-chef-io/content/automate/ha_on_premises_deployment_prerequisites.md

 {{< note >}}

-- Please refer to [Performance Benchmarks](/automate/ha_performance_benchmarks) for more details on the hardware requirements.
+- Refer to [Performance Benchmarks](/automate/ha_performance_benchmarks) for more details on the hardware requirements.
-- Make sure the hardware requirement in not lesser than the recommended [Minimum Hardware Requirement](/automate/ha_on_premises_deployment_prerequisites/#minimum-hardware-requirement)
+- Make sure the hardware requirement is not lesser than the recommended [Minimum Hardware Requirement](/automate/ha_on_premises_deployment_prerequisites/#minimum-hardware-requirement)

 {{< /note >}}